alfredalappat/1000BTC-PUZZLE-SOLVER/README.md

 pip install bit
 3) run the program
    python puzzle.py
-for Android, use pydroid application to run this program...
+4)for Android, use pydroid application to run this program...

 iam getting a speed of 18000 keys per sec in my low end i5 processor.